xcart/xcart-docs/_pages/kb_en/setting_up_x-cart_5_environment/index.md

   - home
 order: 10
 icon: server
-description: Discover how to setup an environment for your X-Cart store
+description: Discover how to set up an environment for your X-Cart store
 published: true
 ---